BrMacCath/LearnProgramming/Programming_Notes/Rust/Style/Ownership(Rust).md

 This seems like a regular scope strategy that occurs in many languages.
 When I see how it is different to languages such as Matlab, I will rewrite this.

+# Data races

+Rust has features to prevent this.
+Need to examine this more.

 # Links